hyperboria/docs/proxying.md

 Configuring your Web Browser
 ----------------------------

-If you are on with porxying all of your traffic through the server then just select SOCKS5 proxy and put `localhost` as hostname and `8080` as port.
+If proxying all of your traffic through the server is acceptable to you, then just select SOCKS5 proxy and put `localhost` as hostname and `8080` as port.

-If you want your normal traffic to travel directly and only cjdns host to connect though the proxy, you have to use Proxy auto-config (PAC).
+If you want your normal traffic to travel directly and only cjdns traffic to connect though the proxy, you have to use Proxy auto-config (PAC).

-Following PAC file checks if host is given as IPv6 in cjdns space, if not trys to resolve it (if that fails it usually means current DNS server is not IPv6 capable or domain is registered only in cjdns so it redirects it into the cjdns) and last if resolve is successful (current host is IPv6 capable) it checks whether the address is in cjdns space.
+The following PAC file checks if the host you are connecting to is a cjdns IPV6 address, if not tries to resolve it.
+(If that fails, it usually means current DNS server is not IPv6 capable, so it redirects the traffic through the proxy)Finally, if resolving via DNS is successful (and the current host is IPv6 capable) it checks whether the address is in cjdns space.

 ```js
 function FindProxyForURL(url, host) {
     // If we can't resolve this means that this host is IPv4 only.
 Trying cjdns won't hurt.